 Making wrong choices has consequences.
 Through experiencing the consequences of making a wrong choice, children will learn to adapt their behaviour choices over time so that they become more positive.
 It is understood that everyone makes wrong choices from time to time; the opportunity to say sorry, to put things right and to be forgiven is always there.
 Teachers recognise that it is the behaviour choice that is wrong, not the child who is 'bad' or 'naughty'.
 The consequences are:

 - Golden Rule reminder

 - Verbal warning

 - On the Wall

 - 5 minutes of quiet time standing at the wall

-- o 10 minutes of quiet time standing at the wall
+- 10 minutes of quiet time standing at the wall

-- Detention
+- Reflection

-- o Sent inside (library) for detention with senior leader for the rest of lunchtime